 To reach the Observation Tower and other attractions at the top of Petrin Hill, take the Funicular Railway, located in Lesser Town (Malá Strana).
 You can make the fairly steep hike up the hill, which will take approximately 30 minutes.
 The closest tram stop is Ujezd.

 Prague Castle (Pražský Hrad) is itself an iconic image in the city’s skyline.
-However, it also offers incredible views of the city below.
+However, it also offers some of the best views in Prague.
 There are several ways to reach the castle, meaning there are also several vantage points.
 The most popular route takes you through the Malá Strana part of town and up Zámecké schody (the castle stairs).
+During your visit to Prague, be sure to take a guided castle tour and visit St. Vitus Cathedral, St. George’s Basilica, and Golden Lane.

 As mentioned, there are several ways to get to Prague Castle.
 The easiest is to get off at the Pražský hrad tram stop.
 If you want the city view near the stairs (pictured above), take the tram to the Malostranské náměstí stop.